ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/extensions/revisions.markdown

 The revisions feature attempts to make things as simple as possible.
 Once it is enabled, you'll automatically get the appropriate audit trail.

+# Enabling or disabling on existing database

+It's possible to enable the reivions feature on an existing database which have existing data.
+In this case, a new revision would be created for any new save or delete operations, but existing data won't have revisions.
+So if you create a document, than turn on revisions, and then overwrite the document, there won't be a revision for the original document.
+However you would have a revision of the put operation after the revisions feature was enabled.

+It's possible also to dislabe the revisions feature on an existing database.
+In this case all exsisting revisions would still be sotred and not deleted but we won't create any new revisions.

 ## Related articles

 - [Revisions in subscriptions](../../client-api/data-subscriptions/advanced-topics/subscription-with-revisioning)